Azure Environments

 6. Enter a name for the managed identity.

-For example, to designate that this managed identity is for StreamSets environments, you might enter the name StreamSets-Environment-Managed-Identity.
+For example, to designate that this managed identity is for IBM StreamSets environments, you might enter the name StreamSets-Environment-Managed-Identity.

 7. Click Review & Create, and then click Create.